johnsietsma/TestFlightUnity/README.md

 * You SHOULD extract the tf.properties from the Testflight-Library (starting on the "res"-level) and put it as a copy next to the library (otherwise Testflight will not notice that an SDK is included)

-Thanks to @habitoti for these notes
+Thanks to @habitoti for these notes.

+* Doesn't work in the TestFlight API v1.2 because takeOff() isn't called within onCreate().
+Works in TestFlight API v1.3.

+Thanks to Thomas Olsen for testing and figuring this out.

 # Further Resources
 Check the TestFlight SDK at https://testflightapp.com/sdk/doc/.